ecoruh/usbcop/README.md

 As a photographer, after a photo shoot session, I want to run a command to transfer all my image files from the SD card to my Mac computer so that each file is stored under a specific folder structure partitioned by year, then date, named as "yyyy", then "yyyy-mm-dd" where yyyy, mm, and dd are the image creation year, month, and day respectively.

-The program takes a single input from a json file called `config.json` as follows:
+The program takes a single input from a json file as follows:

 ```json
 {